paukstelom/IBMassignment/README.md

 ![Azure] ![Terraform] ![Actions] ![Git] ![Docker] ![Bash] ![Redis] ![Next.js] ![Github]

-# IMPORTANT!
+# IMPORTANT

 #### Azure Redis Cache resource can take 15-40 minutes to deploy, please give the pipeline up to 40 minutes to deploy.
 If terraform apply step is running, means its working.
 In addition to that, the image can take some time to be pulled into the Azure App Service.
-If website does not load, refresh couple of times to see the app.
+If website does not load, refresh couple of times to see the app

 ## Solution and architecture